-- passed that Unit, provided that candidate has obtained an overall mark of more than 25% in the other Unit. - b) A candidate who passes both Units 1 and 2 shall be considered to have passed the First Examination. - c) A candidate who obtains an overall mark between 25% and 50% in a Unit, or more than 50% of the overall mark and less than 45% in the theory component of the summative examination for that unit5; and has passed the other unit, shall be considered to have been referred in the First Examination.
-Such a candidate shall be permitted to sit again for the unit that he / she did not pass. - d) A candidate who obtains marks between 25% and 50% in both Units or less than 25% in one Unit, shall be considered to have failed the First Examination for Medical Degrees.
-Such a candidate must sit for both Units again. - 30)A student must pass the First Examination in not more than four scheduled attempts, not counting validly excused attempts6.
-In the event that a student fails to do so, his / her registration shall be declared invalid by the Vice-Chancellor on the recommendation of the Senate, and he / she shall cease to be a student of the university. - 31) The following criteria shall be used to determine award of classes: - a) A candidate who passes the First Examination at the first attempt and obtains an overall average mark of 70% or above and at least 65% in each Unit, shall be eligible for First Class Honours. - b) A candidate who passes the First Examination at the first attempt and obtains an overall average mark less than 70% and more than, or equal to 65%, shall be eligible for Second Class (Upper Division) Honours. - c) A candidate who passes the First Examination at the first attempt and obtains an overall average mark less than 65%
+- 30) The following criteria shall be used to determine examination outcome: - a) A candidate who obtains an overall 50% or more and a total of 45% or more for the summative examination for the theory papers for either Part A, Part B or Part C, shall be considered to have passed that part in the First Examination for Medical Degrees, provided that candidate has obtained an overall mark of 25% or more in other parts. - b) A candidate who passes Part A, Part B and Part C shall be considered to have passed the First Examination for Medical Degrees. - c) A candidate who obtains less than 50% of the overall mark or less than 45% of the summative examination for the theory papers for either Part A, Part B or Part C shall be considered to have been referred in the First Examination for Medical Degrees.
+Such a candidate shall be permitted to sit again for the Part that he/she did not pass. - d) A candidate who obtains between 25% and 50% in each of the three Parts (A, B and C) or less than 25% in any one Part shall be considered to have failed the First Examination for the Medical Degrees.
+Such a candidate must sit for all three Parts again. - 31) A student must pass the First Examination in not more than four scheduled attempts, within three consecutive academic years not counting attempts exempted with valid excuse(s) as in 15 aboveiv.
+In the event that a student fails to do so, he / she shall be deregistered by the Vice-Chancellor on the recommendation of the Senate, and he / she shall cease to be a student of the university. - 32) For award of classes, overall mark obtained for the First Examination for Medical Degrees will be computed out of 100.
+Contribution of total marks obtained for each part (i.e. Part A-Unit 1, Part B-Unit 2 and Part C-Unit 2) for calculation of overall mark for the First Examination for Medical Degrees is as follows.
+45% of total mark obtained for Part A